oguzhnatly/flutter_carplay/README.md

 ## Basic Usage

-- Import the all classes that you need from just one file:
+- Import all of the classes that you need from a single file:

 ```dart
 import 'package:flutter_carplay/flutter_carplay.dart';